The cost of Pub/Sub has three components:

 - The number of bytes in the encoded message body string

 - For each attribute, the size of the key and its value

 - The size of the

-- Additional optional fields, such as those associated with early access and other restricted access APIs.
+- The size of additional optional fields, such as those associated with early access and other restricted-access APIs.

-A minimum of 1000 bytes per publish, push or pull request is assessed regardless of message size.
-This means that for messages smaller than 1000 bytes, it is cheaper to batch multiple messages per request.
+A minimum of 1 KB is assessed for each request, independent of the message sizes in the request.
+Hence, for messages smaller than 1 KB, it is cheaper to batch multiple messages in a single request.

-The fees for internet egress and message delivery between GCP regions are consistent with the Compute Engine network rates, with the following exceptions:
+The fees for internet egress and message delivery between Google Cloud regions are consistent with the VPC network rates, with the following exceptions: